 Certain terms used in this Annual Information Form are defined under "Glossary of Terms".
 Further, except where otherwise indicated, all references to dollar amounts and "\$" are to Canadian currency and the "Trust" refers to Starlight Private Global Real Assets Trust.
 Any statements in this Annual Information Form made by or on behalf of management are made in such persons' capacities as officers of the Trust and not in their personal capacities.
-All information in this Annual Information Form is stated as at December 31, 2021, unless otherwise indicated.
+All information in this Annual Information Form is stated as at December 31, 2023, unless otherwise indicated.

 Certain statements contained in this Annual Information Form constitute forward-looking information within the meaning of Canadian securities laws.
 Forward-looking statements are provided for the purpose of assisting the reader in understanding the Trust's financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future.
 Readers are cautioned such statements may not be appropriate for other purposes.
-Forward-looking information may relate to future results, performance, the effect of the novel coronavirus SARS CoV-2 ("COVID-19") pandemic or other pandemics on future results or performance, achievements, events, prospects or opportunities for the Trust, the real estate industry or the infrastructure industry and may include statements regarding the financial position, investment portfolio, business strategy, budgets, projected costs, capital expenditures, financial results, taxes, plans and objectives of or involving the Trust.
+Forward-looking information may relate to future results, performance, the effect interest rates and inflation, coronavirus (SARS- CoV-2) ("COVID-19") or other pandemics on future results or performance, achievements, events, prospects or opportunities for the Trust, the real estate industry or the infrastructure industry and may include statements regarding the financial position, investment portfolio, business strategy, budgets, projected costs, financial results, taxes, plans and objectives of or involving the Trust.
 In some cases, forward-looking information can be identified by such terms as "may", "might", "will", "could", "should", "would", "expect", "plan", "anticipate", "believe", "intend", "seek", "aim", "estimate", "target", "goal", "project", "predict", "forecast", "potential", "continue", "likely", or the negative thereof or other similar expressions suggesting future outcomes or events.

 Forward-looking statements involve known and unknown risks and uncertainties, which may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, assumptions may not be correct and objectives, strategic goals and priorities may not be achieved.
 A variety of factors, many of which are beyond the Trust's control, affect the operations, performance and results of the Trust and its business, and could cause actual results to differ materially from current expectations of estimated or anticipated events or results.
-These factors include, but are not limited to, risks related to the Units and risks related to the Trust and its business including uncertainties surrounding the COVID-19 pandemic or other pandemics and the potential adverse effect on the perception of its effects, to global markets, global economies and the Trust.
+These factors include, but are not limited to, risks related to the Units and risks related to the Trust and its business.
 See "Risk Factors".
-The reader is cautioned to consider these and other factors, uncertainties and potential events carefully and not to put undue reliance on forward-looking statements as there can be no assurance actual results will be consistent with such forward-looking statements.
+The reader is cautioned to consider these and other factors, uncertainties, and potential events carefully and not to put undue reliance on forward-looking statements as there can be no assurance actual results will be consistent with such forward-looking statements.

 Information contained in forward-looking statements is based upon certain material assumptions applied in drawing a conclusion or making a forecast or projection, including management's perception of historical trends, current conditions and expected future developments, as well as other considerations believed to be appropriate in the circumstances, including the following: the Manager, or an affiliate of the Manager, will continue its involvement as manager of the Trust in accordance with the terms of the Management Agreement; the Investment Manager, or an affiliate of the Investment Manager, will continue its involvement as portfolio manager of the Public Portfolio LPs, in accordance with the terms of the Investment Management Agreement; and the risks referenced above, collectively, will not have a material impact on the Trust.
 While management considers these assumptions to be reasonable based on currently available information, they may prove to be incorrect.
-Given this unprecedented period of uncertainty, including the impact of COVID-19 on the global markets, global economy, the Trust's business and performance this risk is enhanced.
-There can be no assurance regarding the breadth of impact of COVID-19 on the Trust's performance, including the performance of its Units or the Trust's ability to mitigate any impacts related to COVID-19.